-A: LMCTV is a non-profit corporation that administers the Public, Education and Government access channels on the Cablevision & Verizon of Westchester system.
-These channels are defined in federal law and are made available in our community through the cable franchise agreement between the Town and Village of Mamaroneck, the Village of Larchmont and Cablevision & Verizon of Westchester.
+A: LMCTV is a non-profit corporation that administers the Public, Education and Government access channels on the Optimum & Verizon of Westchester system.
+These channels are defined in federal law and are made available in our community through the cable franchise agreement between the Town and Village of Mamaroneck, the Village of Larchmont and Optimum & Verizon of Westchester.

 Q: What does LMCTV do?